pghalliday/grunt-mocha-test/README.md

 ```

 ### Using Vagrant
-To use the Vagrantfile you will also need to install the chef omnibus vagrant plugin
+To use the Vagrantfile you will also need to install the following vagrant plugins

 ```
 $ vagrant plugin install vagrant-omnibus
+$ vagrant plugin install vagrant-berkshelf
 ```